aurorazl/cvat/cvat/apps/documentation/faq.md

 You should free up disk space or change the threshold, to do so check: [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/disk-allocator.html).

-## How to change default CVAT hostname or port
+## How to change default ADAP hostname or port

 The best way to do that is to create docker-compose.override.yml and override the host and port settings here.